chairbender/mahjong-eye/README.md

     PATH_TO_FX=C:\Programming\javafx-sdk-12.0.1\lib
     ````
 3. Download latest OpenCV for your system and extract it: https://opencv.org/releases/
 4. From the extracted opencv folder, put the correct JAR and dll into this project's folder.
-For example, on Windows 64 bit and opencv 4.1, you should copy the jar and dll from build/java/x64/ into mahjong-eye/.
+For example, on Windows 64 bit and opencv 4.1, you should copy the jar from build/java and the dll from build/java/x64/ into mahjong-eye/.
 4. If you are using a version of OpenCV newer than 4.1, modify the reference to the opencv-410.jar to point to the newer JAR you just copied.
 5. You can run using gradle wrapper:
 ````
 gradlew.bat run
 ````

-If you want to launch via your IDE:
+If you want to launch via your IDE (not recommended):
 1. Try to run the MahjongeyeApplication via your IDE.
 It will probably fail but create a run configuration.
 2. Add VM options to the run configuration to ensure JavaFX is loaded.
 It should look like below, but the add-modules argument should match the modules defined for javafx in build.gradle
    ```